 Construction apprenticeships

-- Intermediate - Level 2, equivalent to GCSE.
+- Intermediate - Level 2, equivalent to GCSEs.

 - Advanced - Level 3, equivalent to A-level.

-- Higher - Levels 4-7, equivalent to a foundation degree or above.
+- Higher - Levels 4 and 5, equivalent to a foundation degree.

 - Degree - Levels 6 and 7, equivalent to a Bachelors and Masters respectively.

-Construction apprenticeships can be found in both traditional trades and specialist occupations, such as:
+Construction apprenticeships can be found in both traditional trades and specialist occupations.

 - bricklaying